In the climate change fight, the Interior Department becomes a battlefield

 The next month, the White House backed away from its initial choice for Interior deputy secretary after Manchin suggested she was too hostile to fossil fuels and declined to meet with her.
 The senator has declined to comment about the hunting trip, and a ConocoPhillips spokesman noted that the company doesn’t advocate for specific nominations.
-The White House on Wednesday is expected to nominate Manchin’s proposed pick for the position: Tommy Beaudreau, an energy lawyer and former Obama administration official with deep ties to Alaska.
+The White House on Wednesday nominated Manchin’s proposed pick for the position: Tommy Beaudreau, an energy lawyer and former Obama administration official with deep ties to Alaska.

 The struggle over the leadership at the Interior Department is just one example of how the agency has become the first big battlefield in the brewing fight over Biden’s climate change agenda.